 So, what is Graze?
-Graze is a weekly farm-to-fridge online delivery service which brings fresh and sustainably produced foods directly from Vermont family farms to your front door.
-You can get grass fed meat, cheese, eggs, milk, bread, pantry staples and chef prepared "ready to heat or cook" meals.
-They source from small family farms and everything is traceable back to it's source.
+Graze is a weekly farm-to-fridge online delivery service that brings fresh and sustainably produced foods directly from Vermont family farms to your front door.
+You can get grass-fed meat, cheese, eggs, milk, bread, pantry staples, and chef-prepared “ready-to-heat or cook” meals.
+They source from small family farms and everything is traceable back to its source.

 Check out the quick video interview I did with Will when he dropped off my goodies.